ishaannandoskar-05/ats-resume-checker/README.md

 ---

 > Most resumes are rejected before a human ever reads them — ATS systems filter out candidates based on formatting, keywords, and structure.
-This tool uses Claude AI to score your resume's ATS compatibility (0–100), identify specific strengths and weaknesses, and generate a fully optimized, ATS-compliant LaTeX resume ready to compile and submit.
+This tool uses Google Gemini AI to score your resume's ATS compatibility (0–100), identify specific strengths and weaknesses, and generate a fully optimized, ATS-compliant LaTeX resume ready to compile and submit.

 ---